 The INOU had sought for these changes to the duration of Jobseeker Benefit payment to be addressed, the current maximum duration is 9 months for people who become unemployed and have at least five years PRSI contributions made.
 If people do not make the transition to the means tested payment Jobseekers Allowance they can find themselves outside of the system of supports and programmes to assist people who are long-term unemployment back into a decent job.

-At present we are working on our analysis of the Budget, comparing it with what we called on the Government to do and what is in Budget 2022, it will be available shortly on our website.
+To read our analysis of the Budget, where we compared it with what we called on the Government to do and what is in Budget 2022, please click here.